 Members of the Cancer Genome Dynamics Research Program include world leaders in genetics, epigenetics, chromatin architecture, and genome integrity, as well as basic, translational, and clinical investigators from Perlmutter Cancer Center who focus on delineating the connections among genetic sequence, DNA methylation status, chromatin modifications, DNA damage, and three-dimensional organization of chromatin.
 The goal of the program is to reveal how alterations at any of these levels can promote transformation, clonal evolution, or both.

-Through our bench-to-bedside-to-bench approach, members hand off discoveries to clinical colleagues, NYU’s Office of Therapeutics Alliances, or industry partners for further development to advance findings to clinical trials.
-Our “wet lab” faculty from NYU Langone’s Department of Population Health and Department of Environmental Medicine focus on understanding the carcinogenic impact of the World Trade Center disaster, smoking, and other toxic agents.
+Through our bench-to-bedside-to-bench approach, members hand off discoveries to clinical colleagues, NYU’s Therapeutics Alliances, or industry partners for further development to advance findings to clinical trials.
+Our “wet lab” faculty from NYU Langone’s Department of Population Health and Department of Medicine’s Division of Environmental Medicine focus on understanding the carcinogenic impact of the World Trade Center disaster, smoking, and other toxic agents.
 They also study the unique genetic and epigenetic features of prostate and breast cancer in the African American population in our communities.